These control should always be read together with the NSW Health Guideline (GL2016_002) NSW Contingency Plan for Viral Haemorrhagic Fevers.

-+ Other symptoms includes headache, joint and muscle aches, abdominal pain, weakness, diarrhoea, vomiting, stomach pain, rash, red eyes, chest pain, difficulty swallowing, bleeding (e.g. blood in stool or persistent bleeding from mouth or venepuncture sites or bruising).
++ Other symptoms include headache, joint and muscle aches, abdominal pain, weakness, diarrhoea, vomiting, stomach pain, rash, red eyes, chest pain, difficulty swallowing, bleeding (e.g. blood in stool or persistent bleeding from mouth or venepuncture sites or bruising).

-Adapted from United Kingdom Department of health, Management if Hazard Group 4 viral haemorrhagic fevers and similar human infectious disease of high consequence.
+Adapted from Management of Hazard Group 4 viral haemorrhagic fevers and similar human infectious disease of high consequence (40).